 Our approach to science

-Our framework for science governance sets out what we do to make sure we live up to our principles of being open, transparent and science- and evidence- based.
+Our framework for science governance sets out what we do to make sure we live up to our principles of being open, transparent and based on scientific evidence.

 - policies, decisions and advice are based on the best available scientific evidence and analysis, including independent expert advice

-- it is open about the scientific evidence and analysis underpinning our decisions, including uncertainties, gaps and assumptions, and how we have used scientific evidence and analysis, and any other factors, in our decision-making and advice
+- we are open about the scientific evidence and analysis underpinning our decisions, including uncertainties, gaps and assumptions, and how we have used scientific evidence and analysis, and any other factors, in our decision-making and advice

 - scientific evidence and analysis is informed by input, scrutiny and challenge by experts and other stakeholders